vossi1/cbm2-v9958-card/readme.md

 **description:**

     This is a color-graphics-card that plugs in one of the two 60 pin expansion connectors of a cbm2-machine.
     It is based on the Yamaha MSX2+ video display processor (VDP) V9958 (MSX2: V9938).
-    Both VDP's are backward compatible to the TMS9918/9928 used in many old home computers/consoles.
+    Both VDP's are backward compatible to the TMS9918/9928 used in many old home computers.
     The V9958 has some additional features compared to the V9938 like vertical soft scrolling and some 19k color modes.

     The VDP has a RGB output programmable for PAL or NTSC.
 You need an analog RGB monitor like the 1084 or a scart TV.
 The V9958-card has 128kB dedicated RAM - only reachable through the VDP-ports.